firefox-devtools/firefox-devtools.github.io/README.md

 * [Nightly](https://blog.nightly.mozilla.org/tag/devtools/) for features newly added to Firefox Nightly.
 This is the place to request feedback from early adopters!
 * [Hacks](https://hacks.mozilla.org/category/developer-tools/) when features reach more stable versions of Firefox.

 You're more than encouraged to help us talk about the tools by writing an article, making a demo, or both!
-We also wrote [some guidelines for making demos](https://github.com/devtools-html/devtools-demos).
+We wrote [some guidelines for making demos](https://github.com/devtools-html/devtools-demos).

 ## Getting in touch